GDQuest/website/content/news/2023/12/godot-4-courses-early-access/index.md

 **I bought Godot Node Essentials in the past, will I get a free upgrade?**

 If you purchased Godot Node Essentials (Godot 3) before Nov.
-30, 2023, you will get [Node Essentials Godot 4 Edition](https://school.gdquest.com/products/node_essentials_godot_4) for free.
+30, 2023, you will get [Advanced Mechanics: Godot 4 Node Essentials](https://school.gdquest.com/products/node_essentials_godot_4) for free.
 This will happen automatically when we port your course to the new website at the end of the year.